guendto/jomiel/README.md

 pip install git+https://github.com/guendto/jomiel
 ```

-Try sending inquiries to `jomiel` with:
+Clients for `jomiel`:

-- the [client demos] written in different modern programming languages
+- [client demos] written in different modern programming languages
+- [jinqr] - the simple jomiel client for downloading media streams
 - [yomiel] - the pretty printer for `jomiel` messages

 Be sure to check out: